javawizard/openrouter-balance/extension-progress.md

 18. Modified the "auto refresh the balance on file save" logic so that it only refreshes the balance if the saved file is in the current workspace.
 19. Added a setting to enable or disable the "automatic refresh on file save" behavior.
 20. Made all status bar menu items available as commands in the command palette.
+21. Refactored formatTimestamp to logToOutputChannel for improved logging.
+22. Added a menu option and command palette command to open the OpenRouter activity page
+    - Added new command 'openrouterBalance.openActivityPage'
+    - Added menu item to the status bar menu
+    - Registered command in package.json for command palette access

 ## Current Status